Weaver ants got interesting traits

 The above pictures of the Weaver ant nest of the species Oecophylla longinoda were taken at False Bay, iSimangaliso Wetland Park (former name: Greater St. Lucia Wetland Park), KwaZulu-Natal, South Africa.
 These pictures clearly show the leaves, which are still alive and glued together with larvae silk.

 There is always not one nest on a tree, but there is more.
-At the best-covered site and most inaccessible location, the queen’s nest is located.
+The queen’s nest is located at the best-covered site and most inaccessible location.
 Within there, she is laying more than one hundred eggs per day.
-At this nest, she will be attended by minor working ants, which are transporting the fertilized eggs to other nests around, where they will be tended to.
+At this nest, she will be attended to by minor working ants, who transport the fertilized eggs to other nests around where they will be tended to.

 Unique skills of Weaver ants

-Weaver ants are also able to bridge gaps between leaves of many centimeters/few inches by walking up to a leaf edge and stiffening the body.
+Weaver ants can also bridge gaps between leaves of many centimeters/few inches by walking up to a leaf edge and stiffening the body.
 Another ant will walk over this stiff body and do the same.
 And so on.
-Until the opposite leaf edge is reached.
-And via this bridge, they will pull together both ends as much as physically possible.
-Major workers (that’s the caste of large-bodied working ants) will come in with larvae in their pincers and use them like glue guns.
+Until the opposite leaf edge is reached, and via this bridge, they will pull together both ends as much as physically possible.
+Major workers (the caste of large-bodied working ants) will come in with larvae in their pincers and use them like glue guns.

-The Oecophylla genus is – together with leaf-cutting ants – the most sociable and intelligent genus of ants.
-When wandering around and finding food, they will lay pheromone trails and can communicate to fellow ants the type and location of food by touching different points on the other ants’ body.
+The Oecophylla genus is—together with leaf-cutting ants—the most sociable and intelligent genus of ants.
+When wandering around and finding food, they lay pheromone trails and can communicate to fellow ants the type and location of food by touching different points on the other ants’ bodies.

 Weaver ants for human food